winceh7/QR-Code/README.md

 ## Overview

 This is a small website showcasing an image of a QR code with some stylized text underneath it, all inside a white rectangle in the middle of the screen.
+All using only HTML and CSS.

 ### Screenshot

 ![](images/screenshot.jpg)

-Add a screenshot of your solution.
-The easiest way to do this is to use Firefox to view your project, right-click the page and select "Take a Screenshot".
-You can choose either a full-height screenshot or a cropped one based on how long the page is.
-If it's very long, it might be best to crop it.

-Alternatively, you can use a tool like [FireShot](https://getfireshot.com/) to take the screenshot.
-FireShot has a free option, so you don't need to purchase it.

-Then crop/optimize/edit your image however you like, add it to your project, and update the file path in the image above.

-**Note: Delete this note and the paragraphs above when you add your screenshot.
-If you prefer not to add a screenshot, feel free to remove this entire section.**

 ### Links